Graduate Students

 Are you taking new students this year?

-Unfortunately, we will not be accepting students this upcoming academic year due to funding constraints.
-However, we will likely be accepting students again the following academic year.
+We will be accepting students this upcoming academic year.
 If you have funding secured to join the lab, feel free to contact Dr. Emberson with that information and Dr. E may decide to review your application.

 Dr. Emberson accepts students in both Psychology and Neuroscience, which program should I apply for?